ankiitagrwal/bymera/README.md

-# Vymera
+# Bymera

 > Universal Crypto Payment Solution

 **"Pay with crypto anywhere — even on sites that only accept cards."**

-Vymera is a browser extension that enables crypto payments on any website that accepts card payments, even if the merchant doesn't support cryptocurrency.
+Bymera is a browser extension that enables crypto payments on any website that accepts card payments, even if the merchant doesn't support cryptocurrency.

 ---